-Ever since BEPS Country-by-Country reporting (CbCr) arrived in 2016, we’ve learned one irrefutable truth: having the right data at the lowest level of detail is paramount.
+Ever since BEPS Country-by-Country reporting (CbCr) arrived on the scene, we’ve learned one irrefutable truth: having the right data at the lowest level of detail is paramount.
 Whether it’s locating related/unrelated party revenue, segregating branch information rolled up into its parent, or identifying stateless entities, data points stored at the lowest level ensures accurate reporting with total transparency.

 Making CbCr Data Work for You